A Reference Model and Patterns for Production Event Data Enrichment: Introduction

-To aid in this task, we propose a collection of patterns to derive `hidden' information from data.
-Patterns are common solutions to frequent problems~\cite{Alexander1977AConstruction}, in this case the problem of extracting information from event data.
-Patterns are successfully adopted in several other domains.
-Well-known work is the work by the `Gang of Four' \cite{Gamma1994DesignSoftware} and Fowler \cite{Fowler2002PatternsArchitecture} about patterns related to software design.
-Closer to the business process community are patterns in workflows \cite{VanderAalst2003WorkflowPatterns} and event logs \cite{Suriadi2017EventLogs}.
-Patterns can be used as a source of learning how to easily extract information and as a step towards automating the extraction.
-Ultimately, our research aims to improve the quality of the extracted information and the speed with which it is extracted.
-This paper is a first step towards that goal.
-The patterns described in this work are inspired by practical use cases, so we adopt the definition by Fowler \cite{Fowler1997AnalysisModels}: ``A pattern is an idea that has been useful in one practical context and will probably be useful in others."
+To address this challenge, we introduce a set of patterns to derive `hidden' and aggregated information from data.
+Patterns are common solutions to frequent problems~\cite{Alexander1977AConstruction}; in our context, they address the challenge of extracting information from event data.
+While patterns have been successfully adopted in various domains, most notably in software design by the `Gang of Four' \cite{Gamma1994DesignSoftware} and Fowler \cite{Fowler2002PatternsArchitecture}, they are also highly relevant to the business process community through workflow \cite{VanderAalst2003WorkflowPatterns} and event log patterns \cite{Suriadi2017EventLogs}.
+The patterns facilitate more efficient information extraction and serve as a foundation for automation.
+Because the patterns described in our work are inspired by practical use cases, we adopt the definition by Fowler \cite{Fowler1997AnalysisModels}: ``A pattern is an idea that has been useful in one practical context and will probably be useful in others."
+Ultimately, our work aims to accelerate data aggregation and promote the systematic retention of knowledge on how to extract information.
+This paper introduces, to the best of our knowledge, the first structured collection of reference-model-based patterns for enriching production event data in manufacturing environments.

-We derive the patterns from observations about data sets from four different industrial production environments.
-To describe and formalise the patterns, we define a reference model.
+We derive the patterns from observations about data sets from four different manufacturing environments.
+To describe and formalise the patterns, we define the reference model.
 The reference model combines the well-known standard ISA-95 \cite{OPCFoundation2019OPCReference} and the Event Knowledge Graph formalism \cite{Esser2021Multi-DimensionalDatabases,Fahland2022ProcessGraphs}.
-The benefit of using this reference model is that it provides both a uniform terminology to describe the patterns and serves as a basis for extracting information from databases that are structured according to those standards.
+The benefit of using this reference model is that it both provides a uniform terminology to describe the patterns and serves as a basis for extracting information from databases that are structured according to those standards.
+Furthermore, reference models and ontologies are commonly used for knowledge reuse \cite{Guo2024AnProducts}.
 Subsequently, we define each of the patterns in terms of the reference model and motivate them by providing use cases.
-We also show in which of the four different industrial production environments that we studied the patterns are observed.
+We also identify which patterns were observed in the four industrial production environments studied and evaluate the approach with professionals from multiple manufacturing environments, covering both IT- and business-oriented roles.